Fancy A Day Out with The Belles?

 Sort code: 40-13-22

-Please enter your name & the name of the trip, so that Viv who is Treasurer knows what the payment is for & email Carol/Marion so we know that you have paid.
+- Please enter your name & the name of the trip, so that Viv who is (Treasurer) knows what the payment is for & email the organiser so they know you have paid.

-As with all WI events, if you are unable to come unless you can get another Belle to take your place (please let Carol or Marion know) unfortunately the costs cannot be refunded.
+- As with all WI events, if you are unable to come, the costs sadly cannot be refunded unless you are able to get another Belle to take your place (please let the organiser know).

 The Cliffs Pavilion visit